kinetic-flow/arcin-infinitas/README.md

 ![screenshot](https://raw.githubusercontent.com/minsang-github/arcin-infinitas-conf/master/res/screenshot.png)

 ## What is this?
 A custom arcin firmware, written for broad compatibility with various games, including the new infinitas 120hz version.
 No key config or joy2key needed - everything will work with the game out of the gate.
-It is **compatible with Infinitas, HID-light, LR2, and beatoraja!** You can use the configuration tool to adjust options like turntable sensitivity.
+It is natively compatible with Infinitas, HID-light, LR2, and beatoraja.
+Additional games can be played using keyboard mode, with fully customizable keyboard input.

 ## Where do I download?